solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 ## Read Metadata from Mint Account

-Next, fetch the Mint Account to verify that the metadata has been stored.
+Next, check that the metadata has been stored on the Mint Account.

-Start by fetching the Mint Account's data:
+Start by fetching the Mint Account and reading the `MetadataPointer` extension portion of the account data:

 ```js
 // Retrieve mint information